AarsalAM/AarsalsBookStoreFinal/readme.txt

 I remembered to put the correct using statements at the top.
 I implemented the interface I created, then updated the Update method for the Product class.

+I created a Product Controller in the Admin area.
+I added the IWebHostEnvironment call.
+Added a Product ViewModel class and put it in the ViewModels folder.
+I had to install the Microsoft.AspNetCore.Mvc.ViewFeatures package to be able to use the <SelectListItem> part of the code.
+I added to the Product Controller and created the Upsert method.
+Though I have it commented out for now.
+I updated the API call to include the Category and CoverType properties.
+I added a folder to the views area under admin, folder called Product.
+Created the index page and changed the layout of the table.
+Created a new .js file as well with some modifications.
+I added the page to the last open area in the drop down menu navbar.

+Finally, will be adding the Upsert.cs page.
+The code for the page was provided.
+I created an account at tiny.cloud and was given an API key.
+I added it to the scripting at the bottom.
+I used it to add a rich textbox to the textarea, as well as to validate input.